 • Valid United States federal, state, or local government issued identification

-• Utility bill of the elector that is dated within 90 days of the date of the election.
-A utility bill may be for electric, gas, water, solid waste, sewer, telephone, cellular phone, or cable television.
+• Utility bill of the elector that is dated within ninety days of the date of the election.
+A utility bill may be for electric, gas, water, solid waste, sewer, telephone, cellular phone or cable television.

 • Valid Arizona Vehicle Registration